 - Cut down on non-essential spending.
 When you’re about to make a purchase or renew a payment, consider if it’s something you really need.
 For example, do you really need to run a car or are you spending more time on trains?

 - Combining your studies with some part-time work is a great way to develop your employability skills whilst making some extra money.
-If you need assistance in finding a job, the Careers & Enterprise team can support you.
-They can give you personalised and general careers advice, information on enterprise and working for yourself, help in finding a job, host events like Careers Fairs where you can meet experts and masterclasses where you can develop your employability skills;
+If you need assistance in finding a job, the Careers & Enterprise team can support you;

 - We also have a temporary job agency based in University House called Unitemps.
 Unitemps is the ultimate temporary employment solution, placing students in temporary and permanent roles within the university and surrounding businesses;

-- Student bank accounts will normally offer an interest-free overdraft, and many banks offer student accounts without charges (as long as you don’t go over the agreed overdraft limit)!
+- Student bank accounts will normally offer an interest-free overdraft and many banks offer student accounts without charges (as long as you don’t go over the agreed overdraft limit).
 Some banks also offer other freebies such as railcards, cashback or perks with specific retailers.
-We encourage you to use Best Student Bank Accounts 2021 – free railcard or £3k 0% overdraft – MSE (moneysavingexpert.com) for the account that is right for you.
-And remember, if you do access a student account with an interest-free overdraft, the overdraft is a loan from the bank, and you will have to pay it back.
+We encourage you to visit the Money Saving Expert website to find the right account for you.
+And remember, if you do access a student account with an interest-free overdraft, the overdraft is a loan from the bank and you will have to pay it back.
 Budget carefully and only use your overdraft when you really need to for essential items.

 4. Saving money when out and about